-Below is a list of tentative sites for the Fall 2017 season.
+Below is a list of tentative sites for the Spring 2018 season.
 Please check back periodically, as we will be updating this list as registration progresses.

 The sites below were confirmed for the Fall 2017 and Spring 2017 seasons, and may return for the upcoming school year.

 Don't see your school?
 Check out Step 2: Tell Us You're Interested, below!

 Email our team to let us know you'd like to start a team.
 Please include the name and location of the school, community center, church, or meeting place where you want to start a Girls on the Run or Heart & Sole team, and the best way to contact you.

 Once we receive your request, a member of our Program Team will follow up with you by phone or email and send you our New Site Information Packet, along with a link to our New Site Application.

 The Program Team will answer any questions you have, and help guide you through the next steps for starting Girls on the Run or Heart & Sole at your school, community center, or other meeting place.